 The Maurice Levin Theater at the JCC MetroWest is located at 760 Northfield Ave in West Orange, NJ.
 Performances will run Thursday through Saturday, March 9-11th, at 7:00pm with an additional 1pm matinee on Saturday the 11th.
 Tickets are available at www.americantheatergroup.org.
 Additional information about casting will be announced shortly.
 Parade is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI. www.mtishows.com.

 ATG will continue its season in May at both venues with a production of The Right to be Forgotten by Sharyn Rothstein (By the Water, USA Network’s “Suits”), a powerful look at today’s social media landscape.
 The drama explores how a young man’s mistake at 17 haunts him online a decade later.
 Desperate for a normal life, he goes to extraordinary lengths to erase his indiscretion.
 Rothstein’s A Good Farmer was presented by ATG in 2018 to wide acclaim.

 American Theater Group (ATG), founded in 2012, produces new and classic works primarily by American playwrights with an emphasis on the development of new works and the rediscovery of undeservedly neglected older ones.
-It also provides quality arts-in-education programming.
-ATG programming is made possible in part by funds from the Somerset County Cultural & Heritage Commission, a partner of the New Jersey State Council on the Arts.
+It also provides quality arts-in-education initiatives, including its annual DramaFest for students and its PlayLab program for BIPOC and queer playwrights.
+ATG programming is made possible in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.
+Made possible by the Somerset County Cultural & Heritage Commission, a partner of the New Jersey State Council on the Arts.
 More information can be found at www.americantheatergroup.org.